Khadija-Omar/dsc-phase-three-project/README.md

 Following EDA analysis:

-Most of the customers are from West Virginia,Minnesota,NewYork,Alabama and Wisconsin.
+Most of the customers are from West Virginia, Minnesota, NewYork, Alabama, and Wisconsin.

-From the 3333 customers ,323 customers have international plan (that makes 9.7% of the customers) and 3010 customers do not have an international plan (that makes 90.3% of the customers)
+Of the 3333 customers,323 customers have an international plan (that makes up 9.7% of the customers) and 3010 customers do not have an international plan (that makes up 90.3% of the customers)

-From the 3333 customers ,922 customers have a voice mail plan and 2411 customers do not have a voicemail plan.
+Of the 3333 customers,922 customers have a voicemail plan and 2411 customers do not have a voicemail plan.

-Out of the 3,333 customers in the dataset, 483 have terminated their contract.
+Out of the 3,333 customers in the dataset, 483 have terminated their contracts.
 That is 14.5% of customers lost.
 The distribution of the binary classes shows a data imbalance.
 This needs to be addressed before modeling as an unbalanced feature can cause the model to make false predictions.

-Of the customers who have terminated their account, most of them are from area codes 415 and 510.
+Of the customers who have terminated their accounts, most of them are from area codes 415 and 510.

-Of all the customers that churned, majority are from Texas, New Jersey, Maryland,Miami and NewYork.
+Of all the customers that churned, the majority are from Texas, New Jersey, Maryland, Miami, and NewYork.